A Colorectal Cancer Screening Can Save Your Life, But Most of Us Just Don't Get It

 These tests are offered at Loyola, and your doctor can advise you on when you need a screening and which type is recommended.

 Colonoscopy is considered the gold standard in colorectal cancer screening because it allows the physician to test tissue and/or to remove precancerous polyps.
 That means:

 - If polyps (precancerous growths) are found, they can be removed

-- If a tumor or cancer is found, it can be removed in follow-up surgery
+- If a tumor or cancer is found, it may be removable in follow-up surgery

-- If nothing is found, you probably don't need to do this again for 10 years
+- If nothing is found, you probably won't need another exam for 10 years

 Loyola performs above the national average on colonoscopy quality measures, such as examining the entire colon, detecting polyps and having good bowel preparation.